MaverickMeerkat/MaverickMeerkat.github.io/_posts/2020-01-10-TicTacToe.md

     self.last_action = action
     return action
 ```

+The update is done by the Keras train method.
+I just pass the (bootstrapped) "real" target value of the action values, and it will take care of the rest.

 I trained two agents to play against each other.
 After 50k games they still didn't reach a tie stand-off.
 But the percentage of ties was slowly increasing.